clickpulp/ags-modules/docs/guistack.md

 * `Pulp_Input`
 * `TwoClickHandler`

-## Usage
+## How To Use This

-The GUI Stack module provides two ways to interact with the stack: static methods on the `GUIStack` object, and extender functions that work directly on GUI objects.
+There are two ways to work with menus using this system.
+Both do the same thing, but the second way (GUI Extender Functions) is usually easier to read and write.

 ### Static Methods